 31st worldwide according to the Financial Times Global MBA Ranking 2014

 Milan is the second largest city in Italy and capital of the Lombardy region.
-It is known as the economic and production capital of Italy and the leading Italian hub for services, finance and industry.
+It is known as the economic and production capital of Italy, part of Italy’s industrial triangle along with Turin and Genoa.
 Milan is the engine of the country's economy and home of the Italian stock exchange.
 This cosmopolitan, modern and forward-looking city is world-renowned as a European capital of fashion, design, architecture, publishing, modern art, and music.

 Bocconi academic year is comprised of two semesters: Fall & Spring.

 Fall Semester: Early September - Mid - December

 Spring Semester: Mid - February - Mid - May

 Spring Exams: Mid - May - Mid - July (Earliest Spring departure date in late May)

 Students register online before the start of the semester.
 Exchange students can choose from a wide range of courses offered in English (over 100) every semester.

 Consult the Bocconi website for lists of courses taught in English by semester: www.ir.unibocconi.eu/coe